delapuente/js-for-gamedev/en/02-javascript/0202-modelo-de-datos/index.md

 Coordinate X: 1
 ```

-This lesson assumes you will be using a single Node console session, unless
+This lesson assumes you will be using a single Node console session, unless otherwise specified.
-otherwise specified.

-You can keep the same session logged on for most of the examples, but in the
-case that you find anything unexpected, you should try restarting the console
-before doing anything else.
-In order to restart the console, you have to **exit
-and enter again.**
+You can keep the same session logged on for most of the examples, but in the case that you find anything unexpected, you should try restarting the console before doing anything else.
+In order to restart the console, you have to **exit and enter again.**

-It would be best for you to keep this text opened up in a window (or printed
-out,) and the Node console on another.
+It would be best for you to keep this text opened up in a window (or printed out,) and the Node console on another.

 ## Primitive types

-**Primitive types** is how we call types that come as a part of the language
-and allow for the creation of newer, more complex types.
-The primitive
-types in JavaScript are: **boolean**, **number**, **string**, **object**, and
+**Primitive types** is how we call types that come built into the language and allow for the creation of newer, more complex types.
+The primitive types in JavaScript are: **boolean**, **number**, **string**, **object**, and **function.**
-**function.**

 ```js
 // You can find more possible values for each of the types in the comments.